Education Studies

 Module BA EW 9.1: Internship – Conceptualizing, Implementing, and Evaluating Processes of Education, Counselling, and Teaching and Learning (10 CP)

-Module BA EW 9.2: Internship – Educational Research, Planning and Organisation (10 CP)
+Module BA EW 9.2: Internship – Educational Research, Planning and Organization (10 CP)

 General elective modules (20 CP)